Dr. Maria Murgu – Research Assistant

 For me, it is important that Cinetic has a dynamic and interdisciplinary structure in which I find the space to go beyond what I have gathered and to find the new, to discover, to explore the creative sides.
 I believe that learning experiences are rather research experiences and that they offer the chance to discover various resources.

-Ștefan Pârlog – Research Assistant, PhD candidate at the Center of Excellence in Image Studies, University of Bucharest
+Ștefan Pârlog – Research Assistant, PhD student at the Center of Excellence in Image Studies, University of Bucharest

 In 2010 he graduated the film faculty, the sound montage department, within UNATC.
 The master’s program was next, finalized in 2014 within CESI (Center for Excellence in Image Studies) with the thesis “Postmodern transformations and the fluidization of mediums”, where he studied the development trends of trans-medial narration, the convergence of mediums and the participative culture.
 In his Ph.D. paper, entitled “Apocalypse and the films with apocalyptic plot”, his focus was on analysing the relationship between the meta-narration of contemporary films with an apocalyptic plot and the present perception of the human being regarding the idea of apocalypse.
 From the professional perspective, he performed the montage activity for commercials, TV shows and short films, as an employee within post-production studios as well as freelancer.
 Within the CINETic center his focus is on developing a few scientific and educational research projects.